On some aspects of the discretization of the Suslov problem: Application to : the Suslov problem

-Concerning the Lie group, to pick a distance is a subtle issue, even more if one wants to stick close to Euclidean metrics.
-In the reduced setting, the update of the Lie group elements by the developed variational integrators is given by $\Om_{k+1}=\Om_k\,\tau(\epsilon\hat\omega)$ \eqref{update}, where $\Omega_k\in SO(3)$ and $\hat\omega\in\alg$.
-In case of $\tau$=exp, it is clear that $\Omega_{k+1}$ would also belong to $SO(3)$.
-Nevertheless, for later applications, we will pick a different retraction map, for instance a suitable truncation of the exponential.
-This choice in general prevents $\Omega_{k+1}$ to lie in $SO(3)$.
-Following this idea, we establish the {\it self-distance} in $SO(3)$ as
+Concerning the Lie group, to pick a distance is a subtle issue.
+So far, we have employed $g$ to denote a point in a general Lie group $G$; from now on $R$ will denote the points in $SO(3).$ We introduce the {\it self-distance} in $SO(3)$ as

-where we use the Euclidean metric of matrices, induced by $|\Omega|^2=\sum_{ij}|\Omega_{ij}|^2$.
-As it is natural, if $\Omega\in SO(3)$, then dist$(\Om,\Om)=0$.
-In other words, what \eqref{Groudist} measures is how {\it far} is a matrix from being orthonormal in terms of an Euclidean metric in a matrix space.
-This generalizes to
+where $I$ denotes the identity in $SO(3)$ and we use the Euclidean metric for square matrices, induced by $|R|^2=\sum_{ij}|R_{ij}|^2$.
+As it is natural, if $R\in SO(3)$, then dist$(R,R)=0$.
+In other words, what \eqref{Groudist} measures is how {\it far apart} a matrix is from being orthonormal in terms of the Euclidean metric.
+This motivates the definition

-measuring how far is $\Omega_1$ from being $\Om_2$ within $SO(3)$.
-It is easy to prove that dist$:SO(3)\times SO(3)\Flder\R$ is indeed a metric, and moreover allows to establish the following lemma, which is very useful for our purposes \footnote{In case of $SO(3)$ matrices it might be more natural to consider the Frobenius matrix norm $||\Omega_1-\Om_2||_F^2=2$tr$(I-\Om_1^T\Om_2)$.
-However, this metric only allows to establish bounds for the diagonal entries of the difference matrix $I-\Om_1^T\Om_2$, which is not enough to establish the consistency bounds in the context of this work.}. \begin{lemma} Consider $\Om_1,\Om_2\in SO(3)$ such that {\rm dist$(\Om_1,\Om_2)= O(\epsilon^{r+1})$}.
-Then